Popper

 Virtual element

-prop can be a reference to a fake DOM element.
+The value of the anchorEl prop can be a reference to a fake DOM element.

-You need to create an object shaped like the VirtualElement
+You need to create an object shaped like the VirtualElement.

 Highlight part of the text to see the popper: